 The Mother-Offspring IQ studies

 These studies have proceeded in an enlightened direction.
-There are now five Mother-Offspring IQ studies, and all have measured the pregnant’s woman’s urinary fluoride levels and paired cognitive testing with their offspring at various ages up to 12 years.
+There are now 8 Mother-Offspring IQ studies, and all have measured the pregnant’s woman’s urinary fluoride levels and paired cognitive testing with their offspring at various ages up to 12 years.
 Each study found a lowered IQ in offspring from women with higher fluoride levels in their urine.
-The latest study by Green et al. (2019) compared women living in fluoridated and non-fluoridated communities.
+A study by Green et al. (2019) compared women living in fluoridated and non-fluoridated communities.
 The authors reported lower IQ in children from women living in the fluoridated communities.
 These studies have alerted the public health community to the fact that the fetus is the most susceptible to fluoride’s toxicity, yet public health officials have done nothing to alert pregnant woman or the medical community to these findings.
 Supplementing this information was a 2018 national survey of urinary fluoride levels in pregnant women in Canada by Till et al. The authors reported that pregnant women in “optimally” fluoridated communities have significantly higher levels of fluoride in their urine than women in non-fluoridated communities.
 Both the U.S. and Canada add 0.7 mg/L fluoride to drinking water in fluoridated communities.

 Research on fluoride’s effect on Fetal Brain:

 The following two papers provide results from a single investigation of 20 fetuses (10 from a high-fluoride area, and 10 from a low-fluoride area).
 A third paper from this investigation examined fluoride’s effect on cellular ultrastructure in other tissues and is included at the bottom of this page: